Strawberry Thumbprint Cookies

 Next, fill each indentation with strawberry jam or preserves.

-Let me assure you: the end product tastes every bit as lovely as they look.
+Let me assure you: these strawberry filled cookies taste every bit as lovely as they look!

 Serve them for dessert, snack, afternoon tea, or whenever you need a little cheer-me-up.